TrilIiard/Pure-Black/README.md

 <br>
 You will need to refresh your Browser or clear cache of Browser or Home Assistant Companion App.
 Sometimes you need to reload "All YAML configuration" in Home assistant Tools.
+Activate the theme in your Profile in Home Assistant.